kaushal2m2/neuralnetwork/README.md

 Where _v<sub>t</sub>_ is the how much we shift the weights in the _t_'th iteration, _⍬<sub>t</sub>_ is the weights, _∇ f_ is the gradient of the weights, _µ_ is the momentum coefficient, and _ε_ is the learning rate.

 I implemented this in linear.py by storing a momentum attribute for weights and biases, and updating it through every iteration, and using the stored attribute to update the weights and biases.
 I used 0.9 as the momentum coefficient.
+Similarly, momentum is implemented in convolutional.py for filters and biases.

 ```
 self.weights_momentum = 0.9 * self.weights_momentum - learning_rate * weights_gradient